Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Joe Silva

-My name is Joe Silva and I teach and play Piano and Drums and Percussion.
-I performed on piano ensembles, Drums Across California, Jazz ensembles and Orchestras in college.
-I have a Masters Degree in music with emphasis in Piano Pedagogy from San Diego State University.
+My name is Joe Silva and I teach and play piano, drums, and percussion.
+I performed on Piano Ensembles, Drums Across California, Jazz Ensembles and Orchestras in college.
+I have a Masters Degree in Music with emphasis in Piano Pedagogy from San Diego State University.
 I have taught music lessons for 20 years.
 I am patient and motivating towards all of my students.

 I enjoy seeing the student's achievements and progress in learning and playing their instrument.
-I focus my lessons on Music Theory and Ear-training in order for students interested in joining programs including Certificate of Merit.
-The Instruments I teach are Piano and Drums/Percussion.
-In Piano, I teach Classical, Contemporary, Pop, Patriotic, Some Jazz etc. I focus on elements including: Diatonic Major and Minor scales, Chord progressions, Technique, reading music and repertoire which can help you progress beyond the beginning stages.
-I teach Beginning, Intermediate, and Advanced levels along with children and adults
+I focus my lessons on music theory and ear-training in order for students interested in joining programs, including Certificate of Merit.
+The instruments I teach are piano and drums/percussion.
+In piano, I teach Classical, Contemporary, Pop, Patriotic, some Jazz etc. I focus on elements including: diatonic major and minor scales, chord progressions, technique, reading music, and repertoire which can help you progress beyond the beginning stages.
+I teach beginning, intermediate, and advanced levels, from children to adults.

 Hannah Bartley

 Hello, my name is Hannah Bartley.
-I am a passionate music instructor and performer, with 17 years of experience playing and studying the violin and continuing to improve my methods and skills.
+I am a passionate music instructor and performer, with 17 years of experience playing and studying the violin and I continue to improve my methods and skills.

 I have experience playing many genres of music (such as fiddle) and am always happy to help my students learn to play the music they love.